rajpatelbot/SundarUI/doc/components/form-elements/buttons/outlined-buttons.md

-# Contained Buttons
+# Outlined Buttons

-Buttons with background color.
+Buttons with text, outline and without any background color.

 ## Demo